Onboarding Graduates For Maximum Productivity

 As new graduates become not-so-new, your onboarding should transition into your ordinary people management practices.

 Siloes kill creativity and stifle productivity.
-Dissolve siloes by encouraging new graduates to collaborate across the business.
-That might mean a formal rotation or it might mean casual cross-functional projects.
+Dissolve siloes by encouraging new graduates to collaborate with others across the business.
+That might mean a formal rotation, or it might mean casual cross-functional projects.

 Hold regular performance check-ins

-Performance management is vital during new graduates’ first few months – but 24% of new hires wish they’d had more manager support.
-That’s an obvious improvement area.
+Performance management is vital during a new graduates’ first few months.
+Whilst this may sound easy, for most businesses it is an obvious improvement area - 24% of new hires wish they’d had more manager support.

 Some graduates might struggle to adapt to the adult workforce.
 Active performance management means you spot and resolve issues before they become confidence-killers.